Choens/resume/Andy Choens - Resume.md

 DATA SCIENCE EXPERIENCE:
 ========================

+Acuitas is a population health services organization which helps physicians and physician practices succeed.
+In my role as lead Data Scientist, responsibilities include development of the Acuitas Data Warehouse and collaborating with domain experts to develop physician risk scores and quality outcomes.

 Embedded consultant with the New York State Department of Health.
 Supervise the evaluation of the State’s diverse care management programs.
 Includes working with external program evaluators and internal